Emanuel-de-Jong/StereoCrafter2-VR/README.md

 ![teaser](assets/teaser.jpg)

 ## 📣 News
-- `2026/05/20` We released an update to the StereoCrafter with inference code and model weights. 🔗<a href='https://github.com/TencentARC/StereoCrafter/tree/v2'>
+- `2026/05/20` We released an update to the StereoCrafter with inference code and model weights. [🔗](https://github.com/TencentARC/StereoCrafter/tree/v2)
 - `2024/12/27` We released our inference code and model weights.
 - `2024/09/11` We submitted our technical report on arXiv and released our project page.